Hiro Nakamura

-Hiro Nakamura (中村広, Nakamura Hiro) is a fictional superhero on the NBC superhero drama Heroes who possesses the ability of space-time manipulation.
-This means that Hiro is able to alter the flow of time, teleport and time travel.
-In the show, he is played by Japanese actor Masi Oka.
+Hiro Nakamura (中村広, Nakamura Hiro) is a fictional superhero on the NBC superhero drama Heroes who possesses the ability of space-time manipulation, allowing him to alter the flow of time, teleport and time travel.
+In the show, he is portrayed by Japanese actor Masi Oka.

 According to the online comic on NBC.com, Hiro is named after Hiroshima, so his family will always remember the atomic bombings of Hiroshima and Nagasaki.
 Tim Kring has been quoted as saying, "It's no coincidence we named him Hiro... he truly is on a hero's quest."
 To this end, his name is often used as a pun.
 His co-worker and best friend Ando once called him "Super-Hiro" in jest.

 Character development

 Hiro was one of the last main characters to be created by Tim Kring; he was added to the pilot episode after Kring's wife noticed none of the existing main characters were happy about their powers.
 During a panel session, Kring explained that he developed Hiro as a comic book geek "trapped in a life that was kind of not of his making".
 Thus, viewers were introduced to Hiro as an office worker in a sea of cubicles.
 In an interview, Tim Kring noted, "I didn't start off by saying I want a guy who can teleport.
 I started off by saying I wanted a guy who felt trapped in a life that was not his dream and what could be a power that would be most wish-fulfilling for that character?
 And that was the ability to teleport out of that life."